syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Comments.md

 Dim document As New WordDocument("Comment.docx")

-'Remove all the comments in a Word document
+'Removes all the comments in a Word document

 document.Comments.Clear()